6 Phrases To Say And Avoid In A Performance Review

 1. “You’re doing good.
 Good job!”

-2. “I have nothing to say.”
+2. “I don’t have much to say.”

 In contrast to the previous point, you should never say that you don’t have anything to say.
-Your employee is already feeling nervous about getting their performance evaluated by you, hoping to discuss their achievements and wanting to solve any issues that they have.
+Your recruiters are already feeling nervous about getting their performance evaluated by you, hoping to discuss their achievements and wanting to solve any issues that they have.
 But hearing those words might leave them confused and feel demotivated.
 They’re not sure whether they did a good job or at least met your expectations.

 3. “You’ve done better than so-and-so.”